Q: How can I find out more about Sequoia and Kings Canyon National Park?

 Q: Where can we swim in Three Rivers?

-A: The public is free to swim at the following locations: Slick Rock and Cobble Hill.
+A: Seasonally, the public is free to swim at the following locations: Slick Rock and Cobble Hill.
 The spring mountain run-off can be extremely dangerous.
 Swim at your own risk.

 Q: Where can we swim in SNP?

-A: Swimming is allowed in Sequoia National Park behind the Foothill Visitor Center in Ash Mountain, just after the entrance station, as well as Potwisha parking area and Hospital Rock.
+A: Seasonally, swimming is allowed in Sequoia National Park behind the Foothill Visitor Center in Ash Mountain, just after the entrance station, as well as Potwisha parking area and Hospital Rock.
 Visitors staying at Buckeye Flat campground can swim there but no non-camper parking is available.
 River info: https://www.nps.gov/seki/planyourvisit/rivers.htm

 Q: Is there a shuttle service inside SNP?